coderefinery/TTT4HPC_parallel_workflows/content/parallelization/concepts.md

      res.append(calculate(p1, p2))
 ```

-The first being a pipeline applied to every datapoint in some input data, the second a cassical
+The first being a pipeline applied to every datapoint in some input data, the second a classical
 (hyper-)parameter sweep for a model.
 Essentially you are running the same type of computation
 for each entry of a set of data.
 This is the type of code that can easily be parallelized on a
 scheduler level.